 Wear gloves while handling the plants and you’ll be fine.

-Queen Emma Lily looks great surrounded by pond peripheries and fountain borders in large gardens.
+Queen Crinums look great surrounded by pond peripheries and fountain borders in large gardens.

 They’re useful for lining a driveway or center of a circular driveway.

 Plant them along the parameters of your home to give you some privacy on the lower floor.

 Or use them along your fence or boundaries in the back and front yards.

 The plant also thrives in pots and adds natural beauty as accents for a corner of the house, patios, and near pools.